Roads, Transport and Public Works 2021-09-24T11:47:54+03:00

 • Public Institutions,

-• Public Parastatals,
+• Public Parastatals

 Public works department is a service department that acts as project manager which designs, prepares bills of quantities, and supervises all government buildings.
 In most cases the projects being supervised belong to other ministries.
 That notwithstanding, the department also has its own projects which it supervises.
 The department’s projects are termed as the County’s Flagship Projects and include the following;